-- Modifying the conditions of the licence;
+- Modifying the Conditions of the Licence;

-- Excluding the sale of alcohol from the licence;
+- Excluding the sale of alcohol from the Licence;

-- Removing the designated premises supervisor;
+- Removing the designated Premises supervisor;

-- Suspending the licence
+- Suspending the Licence

 - 8.22.
-Only the premises licence holder is able to make representations against any interim steps imposed and where such representations are made, the Licensing Authority must hold a hearing to consider them within 48 hours of receipt.
-At the hearing to determine the summary review application the Licensing Authority can decide to:
+Only the Premises Licence Holder is able to make representations against any interim steps imposed and where such representations are made, the Licensing Authority must hold an Hearing to consider them within 48 hours of receipt.
+At the Hearing to determine the summary review Application the Licensing Authority can decide to:

-- Modify the licence;
+- Modify the Licence;

 - Exclude a licensable activity;

-- Remove the designated premises supervisor;
+- Remove the designated Premises supervisor;

-- Suspend the licence for a maximum of three months; or
+- Suspend the Licence for a maximum of three months; or

-- Revoke the licence
+- Revoke the Licence